Thermodynamic formalism for coarse expanding dynamical systems: Appendix B. Embedding into the sphere

-We care that the complementary $D'(q_j)$ have diameters in the spherical metric in $S^2$ quickly shrinking to $0$ and that consecutive embeddings on $D(q)$ differ from the preceding ones on sets of diameters also quickly shrinking to $0$, so that they form a Cauchy sequence.
-So the limit embedding exists and extends to the closure $S^2\setminus \bigcup_{q\in O(p)}D'(q)$, which is a Sierpi\'nski carpet.
+We care that the complementary $D'(q_j)$ have diameters in the spherical metric in $S^2$ quickly shrinking to $0$ and that consecutive embeddings differ from the preceding ones on neighbourhoods of $q$ of diameters also quickly shrinking to $0$, so that they form a Cauchy sequence.
+So the limit embedding $\iota$ exists and extends to the closure